mirsah91/repro-api/README.md

 ## Key Capabilities

 - **Tenant isolation** – every document stored in MongoDB is tagged with a `tenantId`.
-Guards resolve the tenant from request headers and the `TenantContext` wiring ensures services never have to pass tenant identifiers by hand.
+Guards resolve the tenant from app credentials/tokens and the `TenantContext` wiring ensures services never have to pass tenant identifiers by hand.
 - **Encrypted secrets** – app secrets, SDK tokens, and app user tokens are persisted as HMAC digests plus AES-256-GCM ciphertext.
 Log files are written with the same cipher ( see `common/security/secure-logger.ts`).
 - **TLS everywhere** – the Nest HTTP server can terminate TLS and the MongoDB driver negotiates TLS connections by default.
 Plain HTTP and non-TLS drivers are supported for local development but not recommended for production.